 In the CIDT office, faculty can experiment with various instructional technologies for academic purposes.
-We have four Windows-based workstations with various software, printers, scanners and video equipment, and one Mac workstation.
+We have eight Windows-based workstations with various software, printers, scanners and video equipment, and one Mac workstation.

 In the multimedia lab, faculty can create their own materials such as video/audio capture, edit, and conversion to a number of formats.
 We also offer instruction and guidance in online teaching and learning in the Center for Instructional Design.

 Work with senior instructional designer Donnie Ingram to design and develop your online learning materials.